uibcdf/action-build-and-upload-conda-packages/README.md

 - It is suggested that the action is triggered by a release or a prerelease publication.
 - The action checks if the meta.yaml file exists in the directory specified by the user.
 - It compiles then the list of packages to the platform and Python version specified by the user.
 - Finally, the action uploads all packages built to the Anaconda user or organization specified by the user, with the label specified by the user (the option `auto` sets the value of the label as 'main' for releases and 'dev' to prereleases).
+- The paths of the built packages are preserved as an [output](#outputs), to be passed to later jobs.

 This GitHub Action was developed by [the Computational Biology and Drug Design Research Unit -UIBCDF- at the Mexico City Children's Hospital Federico Gómez](https://www.uibcdf.org/).
 Other GitHub Actions can